-We rely on third-party suppliers and manufacturers.
-Currently, the Company's silicon products are manufactured at foundries by companies in Taiwan and the United States, and are packaged and tested in Taiwan and China.
-PCBs for active cable products are manufactured by a company in Hong Kong, China.
-The Company also uses third-party contractors for assembly of active cable products including contractors in China and Taiwan.
-This pandemic has resulted in the extended shutdown of certain businesses in certain jurisdictions, which may in turn result in disruptions or delays to our supply chain.
+In March of 2020, the World Health Organization declared an outbreak of COVID-19 to be a global pandemic.
+COVID-19 and the restrictions put in place in response to the pandemic by many governments internationally, including those restricting travel and business operations and mandating isolations and quarantines impacted a vast array of businesses.
+The COVID-19 pandemic has resulted in the extended shutdown of certain businesses in certain jurisdictions, which may in turn result in disruptions or delays to our supply chain.
 These may include disruptions from the temporary closure of third-party supplier and manufacturer facilities, interruptions in product supply or restrictions on the export or shipment of our products.
 As a result of COVID-19, we have been unable to satisfy certain customer orders for our products and our customers have experienced delays in receiving our products.
-There is uncertainty around the duration and breadth of the COVID-19 pandemic, and therefore the ultimate impact on our business, financial condition and operating results cannot be reasonably estimated at this time.
 The outbreak of COVID-19 may also impact customer demand, the availability of key components sourced from certain jurisdictions, logistics flows and the availability of other resources to support critical operations in the Asia Pacific region.

 The Company may incur expenses or delays relating to such events outside of our control, which could have a material adverse impact on our business, operating results and financial condition.
 The future impact of the pandemic is highly uncertain and cannot be predicted, and there is no assurance that the pandemic will not have a material adverse impact on the future results of the Company.
-The extent of the impact, if any, will depend on future developments, including actions taken to contain COVID-19.